 Origins and History

 As soon as they settled they began to cook, and one of the ingredients they needed most was Pecorino Romano.
-There was no way to make it locally (different climate and forage means a different cheese, even if the production technique is the same), but what was made in Lazio kept very well -- Columella remarked on this too, and because of its keeping qualities legionnaires on the march were issued an ounce of Pecorino a day to add to their porridge -- so the immigrants ordered it.
+There was no way to make it locally (different climate and forage mean a different cheese, even if the production technique is the same), but what was made in Lazio kept very well.
 By 1911, 7,500 tons were being sent annually to North America alone.

-The cheese makers couldn't meet this demand with the flocks in Lazio -- not all pastures give the proper milk -- so they searched elsewhere for pastures that would work, finding them in southern Tuscany and Sardegna.
+The cheese makers couldn't meet this demand with the flocks in Lazio – not all pastures give the proper milk – so they searched elsewhere for pastures that would work, finding them in southern Tuscany and Sardinia.

 Pecorino Romano in Today's Culture